-Montenegro: Electricity market liberalization status report22.
-November 2016. / SEE Energy News
+Montenegro: Electricity market liberalization status report, SEE Energy News

 The primary legislative framework needed for establishing the organised electricity market was completed.
 In addition to the Energy Law, adopted in 2015, after the Paris Summit, the Law on Transmission Systems for Cross-border Exchanges of Electricity and Natural Gas and Amendments to VAT Law were adopted.